nhost/nhost/docs/docs/get-started/authentication/index.md

 ### Create FK

-Create the FK between the `auth.users.id` to `public.todos.user_id`.
+Create a FK between the `auth.users.id` column and the `public.todos.user_id` column.
+See video above.

 ### Track relationship

 Click on the `public` schema and track the untracked foreign key relationship.
 Then click on the `auth` schema and track the relationship again.
+See video above.

 We track these relationships to create the GrpahQL relationships between the `todos` table to the `users` table and the `users` table to the `todos` table.